 It is not always possible to sit facing or pointing towards your best direction, but using any of the lucky directions is better than none.
 Pivoting your chair can also work when facing one of your best directions is not possible.

 There are 9 numbers in the KUA number sequence; 1, 3, 4, 9 are East.
 2, 5, 6, 7, 8 are West.
 You will find that a friendship or a relationship is the longest and has the best quality when you are both from the same group.
 Although there are exceptions to this rule that require deeper look into the person's birth chart.

-Let's look at an example of how to use a KUA number. ( Click on this link for the Resources page) Notice that on the birth date chart, the years do not start on January 1.
+Let's look at an example of how to use a KUA number.
+Go to this page to find yours.
+Notice that on the birth date chart, the years do not start on January 1.
 The Chinese calendar is based on the beginning of the moon cycle, the start date also varies and changes from year to year.

 For example: Jenny was born July 16, 1998.
 Looking for her birth date on the chart, it falls in the row of "Jan 28, 1998 to Feb 15, 1999".
 Her KUA number on the chart is 4, found on the third column.
 That means she is an East group person, because she has " E" ( East) as one of her best directions.